Yacoubou-seidou/firstCapstone-project/README.md

 # 📖 firstCapston-project <a name="about-project"></a>

-> This is my first Capston project in the Microverse program.
-Responsive on mobile and desktop
+> The first capstone project, where i recreate Niger Connexion website according to the project-requirement-guidelines

 **firstCapston-project** is a basic HTML,CSS and Javascript repository